 As Principal, my door is always open, and I welcome your input.
-Please feel free to stop in or call to make an appointment to discuss any concerns, suggestions, or ideas to help make this the best year yet!
-As a reminder, the first day of school-face to face- is Tuesday, September 8, 2020.
+Please feel free to call to make an appointment to discuss any concerns, suggestions, or ideas to help make this the best year yet!
+As a reminder, the first day of school is Thursday, August 5, 2021.